Une loge aux Théâtre Italiens

-Une loge aux Théâtre Italiens is a painting by the French artist Eva Gonzalès from around 1874.
-Horizontal in format, this oil-on-canvas painting depicts a seated woman and a standing man in a theater box at the Théâtre-Italien in Paris.
-Exhibited at the Salon de peinture et de sculpture in 1879, it is held today in the musée d'Orsay.
+Une loge aux Théâtre Italiens is an 1874 painting by the French artist Eva Gonzalès.
+The horizontal, oil-on-canvas composition depicts a seated woman and a standing man in a theater box at the Théâtre-Italien in Paris.
+The work was exhibited at the Paris Salon of 1879 and it is now held in the Musée d'Orsay.
+Many scholars note the painting's significance within a broader nineteenth-century trend of depicting the theater box, and some have interpreted the work in relation to gender roles and hierarchies of Gonzalès's time.